dylants/book-prompts/README.md

 ## Config

-Configuration for the application is available within the [`config/index.js`](config/index.js) file.
+Configuration for the application is available within the [`src/config/index.ts`](src/config/index.ts) file.
+See the config file for configuration elements exposed via environment variables.

 ## Scratch Data